Frequently Asked Questions

 What is Friday Formation?

-Every Friday is designated as a day of formation for volunteers, involving reflection & discussion, prayer, and outreach in the community.
+Every Friday is designated as a day of formation for volunteers, involving reflection & discussion, personal and professional development, community speakers, prayer, and outreach in the community.
 Volunteers do not go to their worksites on Friday, but instead participate in whatever is planned for formation that day.

 What special opportunities do volunteers have throughout the year?